 This doctoral research sits within a larger project funded by E Tipu e Rea (A Better Start) National Science Challenge – ‘Moemoea’ – co-led by Professor Rachael Taylor, Associate Professor Rose Richards, and Dr Justine Camp.
 The aim of Moemoea is to develop a sleep toolkit that is suitable for immediate implementation by a variety of Well Child providers, including Māori and Pacific providers.
 The aims of this particular project are: 1) to design potential sleep toolkit components in partnership with Pacific families, communities, and stakeholders that incorporate relevant Pacific cultural values and traditions; and 2) to use the multiphase optimization strategy (MOST) – a novel experimental design – to determine which potential intervention components are effective for Pacific families, taking into account any relevant constraints identified through discussions with Pacific health providers.

-Supervisors: Richard Egan, Rosalina Richards
+Supervisors: Dr Richard Egan, Associate Professor Rosalina Richards